microsoft/vscode-azurefunctions/README.md

 * Deploy to Azure Function Apps
 * View, create, delete, start, stop, and restart Azure Function Apps
 * JSON Intellisense for `function.json`, `host.json`, and `proxies.json`
+* Stream logs from your remote Function Apps

 ### Create New Project